pbca26/hw-kmd-wallet/README.md

 [![](/screenshot.png)](https://pbca26.github.io/hw-kmd-wallet/)

 ## Supported browsers
 Current version is tested to work in Chrome.
-Other browser like Brave or Firefox might not work well in web usb mode.
+Other browser like Opera or Firefox might not work well in WEB USB mode.

 Also, you can consult with this page to see if your browser is capable to commuicate with Ledger/Trezor device [U2F](https://caniuse.com/#feat=u2f), [WEBUSB](https://caniuse.com/#feat=webusb).